 - Exercising regularly – the chemicals released into your brain as you exercise can be a great mood stabiliser.
 Try to get outside and do some form of exercise that you enjoy for 30 minutes, 3 times a week

 - Establish a good sleep routine – insomnia can be a trigger for manic episodes so it’s important to establish a good sleep routine.
 Wake up and go to sleep at similar times every day, even at weekends, and try not to nap during the day.
 Also, avoid using electronic devices in the hours before you go to sleep, or when you are in bed

 - Avoid alcohol and drugs – you may try to self-medicate using drugs and alcohol.
 But this can aggravate your symptoms, worsen mood disorders and lead to addiction issues

-At Priory, we support people with bipolar and anxiety disorders in many ways.
-Our outpatient services give you the opportunity to set up a series of hourly sessions with an experienced consultant, psychologist or therapist to help you better manage your symptoms in everyday life.
+At Priory, our world-leading teams of mental health practitioners support people with bipolar and anxiety disorders, helping them to regain control of their lives.
+Our mental health treatments include outpatient services, giving you the opportunity to set up a series of hourly sessions with an experienced consultant, psychologist or therapist to help you better manage your symptoms in everyday life.

 Alternatively, an inpatient stay at one of our network of mental health hospitals can allow you to fully focus on recovery without distraction from the outside world.
 During a hospital stay, you'll take part in a dedicated treatment programme, working with experienced therapists and consultant psychiatrists, developing ways to better manage the co-occurring disorders going forward.

 Use the information below to get in touch today and start your journey to improved wellbeing with Priory.